 Student Government represents all students enrolled at SAIC, providing students with a strong voice in school decisions.
 All students are encouraged to attend open meetings, which are held each week.
 Through these open meetings, students have the opportunity to have their voices heard and to shape the issues that Student Government champions each year.

-In recent years, this student organization (formerly the Student Association) has planned, funded, and co-sponsored events such as the First Thursdays event series, Open Forums, Town Hall Events, All-School Barbecues, and more.
-They've implemented a school TV station (ExTV) as well as collaborated with and supported other student organizations such as Student Union Galleries (SUGs), Free Radio SAIC, and F Newsmagazine.
+In recent years, this student organization has planned, funded, and co-sponsored events such student Open Forums, Town Hall Events, All-School Barbecues, disaster relief fundraisers, and more.
+They've implemented a school TV station (ExTV) as well as collaborated with and supported other student organizations such as Student Union Galleries (SUGs), Student Programming Board (SPB), Free Radio SAIC, and F Newsmagazine.
 They have improved recycling efforts on campus and developed new programs to improve the sense of community at SAIC.

 Student Programming Board

 The Student Programming Board is a committee of students dedicated to planning educational and social programming and events in the new LeRoy Neiman Center.
 As the new hub of campus, the LeRoy Neiman Center will host weekly events and provide many opportunities for students to engage in the SAIC community.

 Student groups at SAIC reflect the many interests of our diverse population.
 Our groups are active, often sponsoring events and programming such as: the Experimental Film Society's film screenings, weekly Latin dance and yoga classes, philosophy discussions, and art critiques.
 There is a group for any interest, and if it doesn't currently exist, our students are encouraged to start their own groups.